 BJA recognizes that many state and local criminal justice systems currently face challenging fiscal environments and that an important, cost-effective way to relieve those pressures is to share or leverage resources through cooperation among federal, state, and local law enforcement.
-Each year, BJA includes areas of emphasis in the JAG program solicitations, encouraging state and local award recipients to join federal law enforcement agencies across the board in addressing these challenges.
-In FY 2022, the JAG areas of emphasis are:
+Each year, BJA includes areas of emphasis in the JAG program solicitations, encouraging state and local award recipients to consider coordination with federal law enforcement agencies and other stakeholders, including communities most impacted by crime and violence, in addressing these challenges.
+In FY 2023, the JAG areas of emphasis are: